These words are suddenly related to a broader and even convincing vocabulary.

-Dr Stillwell continued:
+Dr. Stillwell continued:

-The study’s authors mention Donald Trump who often uses the word “hell” and promised to “knock the s*** out of Isis”:
+The authors of this study often refer to Donald Trump, who uses the word “hell” and promises to “knock the s*** out of ISIS”:

 The study was published in the journal Social Psychological and Personality Science (Feldman et al., 2017).